jthmiller/shell-novice/_episodes/06-script.md

 ---
 title: "Shell Scripts"

-Learners have had:
+- I chose 'writing shell scripts' because I think that it is an important lesson for setting good reproducibility habits and encourages efficiency.

+At this point in the SC intro to shell, learners have had:
 - An intro to basic shell commands like ls, head, cp, cd, rm, ect...
 - Navigating between directories
 - Very basic pipes and know some special characters (like wildcard expansion)
 - An on the fly loop (nested loop even)
   - IT the logical progression is

-questions:
-- "How save loops and write flexible code that can be reused?"
-- "How can I save and re-use commands?"
-objectives:
+Objective is to:
-- "Write a shell script that runs a command or series of commands for a fixed set of files."
+- "Write a shell script that runs on a fixed set of files."
 - "Run a shell script from the command line."
-- "Write a shell script that operates on a set of files defined by the user on the command line."
-- "Create pipelines that include shell scripts you, and others, have written."
-keypoints:
-- "Save commands in files (usually called shell scripts) for re-use."
-- "`bash filename` runs the commands saved in a file."
-- "`$@` refers to all of a shell script's command-line arguments."
-- "`$1`, `$2`, etc., refer to the first command-line argument, the second command-line argument, etc."
-- "Place variables in quotes if the values might have spaces in them."
+- "Pass their shell script positional arguments"
+- "Create pipelines."

+Key points that they will learn:
+- "How to save commands and history to text"
+- "Run their code by calling `bash filename`"
+- "Expand positional parameters with `$@` and wildcard/glob"
+- "`$1`, `$2` to call specific positional parameters."
+- "To use quotes to carefully expand variables"
-- "Letting users decide what files to process is more flexible and more consistent with built-in Unix commands."
+- "Writing cod that is more flexible and more consistent with built-in Unix commands."
 ---

-I chose 'writing shell scripts' because it is often skipped but is important to set good habits that encourages reproducibility and reuse of code.
+# INTRO
+- Up to this point we've learned how to get around and run basic commands- but we have been limited to the commands built into the bash environment.
+- When we want to use many commands and in a specific order, we can add the commands and loops to a text file and ask bash to run everything line by line- which should result in the same outcome every time.

-We are finally ready to see what makes the shell such a powerful programming environment.
+- This is what a basic bash or **shell script** is: multiple lines of bash commands and makes bash a powerful and flexible programming environment.
-We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.
+- We could save save everything together so that we can re-run all those operations again later by typing a single command.

-For historical reasons,
-a bunch of commands saved in a file is usually called a **shell script**, but make no mistake: these are actually small programs.
+# START

+We will start by making a shell script in the folder containing the data that it will be used for.

-Let's start by going back to `molecules/` and creating a new file, `middle.sh` which will become our shell script:
+Change directories to `molecules/` and creating a new file, `middle.sh`.

+In the shell-novice folder:

 ~~~
 $ cd molecules